d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ## Turn it into a blog

 Let’s go a bit further and turn our site into a simple blog that will render our blog posts from separate markdown documents.
-Scully brings this feature out of the box and it’s fascinatingly easy to set it up:
+Scully brings this feature out of the box and it’s very easy to set it up:

 ```bash
 ng g @scullyio/init:blog                      # setup up the `BlogModule` and related sources
 ng g @scullyio/init:post --name="First post"  # create a new blog post
 ```

-After these steps we can see that _Scully_ has now added the `blog` directory to our project root.
+After these two steps we can see that _Scully_ has now added the `blog` directory to our project root.
 Here we can find the markdown files for creating the blog posts — one file for each post.
 We now have two files there: The initially created example file from _Scully_ and this one we created with `ng g @scullyio/init:post`.